Friends of the Beverly Public Library

 We appreciate you thinking of us for your book donations.
 Donated books are sold by the Friends at library book sales to raise money for library programs.

-- The mail library can accept 2 boxes/bags of clean books per household at a time.
+- The main library can accept 2 boxes/bags of clean books per household at a time.

 - Books must be in new or very good condition and brought inside the library (Children’s Room, first floor, in the blue cart) during open hours.

-- Not accepted: VHS tapes, DVDs, CDs, magazines, textbooks, encyclopedias.
+- Not accepted: VHS tapes, DVDs, CDs, vinyl records, magazines, textbooks, encyclopedias.

 - Unfortunately, staff are unable to help unload donations, or return boxes and bags.